-Blue Nile Review (the short story): In the world of internet diamonds, they are the 800 pound guerilla in the room.
+Blue Nile Review (the short story): In the world of internet diamonds, they are the 800 pound gorilla in the room.
 They offer the largest inventory of GIA Excellent cut diamonds in the world.
 As a matter of fact, a quick glance at their inventory shows that there are 132,865 diamonds to choose from.
-However the reality is that all those choices can be a bit overwhelming.
+However, the reality is that all those choices can be a bit overwhelming.
 Thankfully, I’m going to teach you exactly what to look for and how to buy the best diamond from Blue Nile.

 The purpose of this Blue Nile Review is to provide you with a crash course in diamond buying.
 Despite what many people think, it’s not as simple as limiting your search to GIA Excellent.
 It’s important to understand how subtle differences in crown and pavilion angle affect light performance.
 And you also want to be aware of the effects of contrast brilliance and obstruction.